mmistakes/minimal-mistakes/_posts/2016-09-07-TDD-thats-design-done.md

 Most of my professional programming life has been spent writing in either procedural or object-oriented languages.
-In addition, they have been statically 'typed' _(typing is a lower level concept in COBOL and Fortran but you need to declare primitive variable structures up front so I'll count it)_.
+In addition, they have been statically 'typed' _(typing is a lower level concept in COBOL and FORTRAN but you need to declare primitive variable structures up front so I'll count it)_.
 Given these environments TDD gives me a number of properties.